top of page

 Editor & Newsletter coordinator

 Lena grew up in Luxembourg.
-She completed an M.A. in International Relations and Literature in a World Context at the University of Aberdeen and spent a year at the Chinese University of Hong Kong.
+She completed an M.A. in International Relations and Literature in a World Context at the University of Aberdeen, Scotland, and spent a year at the Chinese University of Hong Kong.
 During her MSc in Migration Studies at the University of Oxford, her research focused on EU development and migration politics in West Africa and its colonial legacies.
-She currently works for Luxembourg’s development cooperation agency in Senegal.
-In her free time, Lena loves to travel, read and volunteer with her local scout group.
+Because she is passionate about finding better ways to live together, she did another MSc in Global Ethics and Justice.
+After working in Senegal for two years, she is now a socio-cultural facilitator specialising in intercultural community building in Luxembourg.
+In her free time, Lena loves to travel, read, dance and volunteer with her local scout group.

 Anchor Lena